Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Experiments

 \section{Experiments}

 In this section, we describe and analyze a set of experiments designed to evaluate and validate our methods.
 In each of them, we have two sets of samples, $\gD_P$ distributed according to some calibration distribution $P$ and $\gD_Q$ according to some test distribution $Q$, with $P$ differing from $Q$ via some form of distribution shift.
 We divide $\gD_Q$ into two, with $\gD_Q^{(1)}$ reserved for fitting a density ratio estimator or learning the weights in our method as in Algorithm~\ref{alg:ours}, and $\gD_Q^{(2)}$ used for testing.
 When no pretrained model is available, we also split $\gD_P$, using $\gD_P^{(1)}$ for training a model and $\gD_P^{(2)}$ for calibration in split CP.
+Main experiments use 300 samples for $\gD_P^{(2)}$ and $\gD_Q^{(1)}$, with $\gD_P^{(2)}$ extended to 600 for weight functions (split evenly for fitting and calibration).
+Sample size effects are analyzed in Appendix~\ref{app:experiments}.

-In the experiments reported in the main paper, $\gD_P^{(2)}$ as well as $\gD_Q^{(1)}$ contain 300 samples, but we study the effect of sample size in Appendix~\ref{app:experiments}, as discussed in Section~\ref{subsec:discussion}.
-In all cases, we take $1$ minus probabilities assigned by the model as nonconformity scores.
+For regression tasks, we optimize the 1-Wasserstein variant of our bounds (\ref{eq:unlabeled-w1-bound}), while for image classification tasks, we adopt the weighted-CDF formulation (\ref{eq:unlabeled-density-weighted}).
+These choices reflect empirical findings; each variant performs best in its respective domain, as discussed in Appendix~\ref{app:design}.
+In all cases, we define nonconformity scores as one minus the probabilities assigned by the model.